 UFPD Campus Advisory Committee

-Mission and Objective: To provide campus community perspectives to the Chief of the UF Police Department on significant police-campus community relationship issues, as well as on incidents involving serious allegations of use of excessive force, violation of civil liberties, or violation of law or use of force policy by members of the UF Police Department.
+To provide campus community perspectives to the Chief of the UF Police Department on significant police-campus community relationship issues, as well as on incidents involving serious allegations of use of excessive force, violation of civil liberties, or violation of law or use of force policy by members of the UF Police Department.
+It is the expectation of the members of the Campus Advisory Committee that they be honest, ask questions, be open-minded, and share their perspective as a representative of their particular position.

 Membership (8 Members):